MohamadYusuf/WebRx-Site/docs/output-properties.md

 }
 ```

-… you could add a computed observable to return the full name:
+… you could add an output property to return the full name:

 ```javascript
 function AppViewModel() {